-Liquidity risk is the risk that the Fund, or the Underlying Fund, will encounter difficulty in meeting their obligations associated with financial liabilities.
-The Fund is exposed to quarterly cash redemptions and may borrow on margin to make investments.
-The Manager monitors the Fund's liquidity positions on an ongoing basis.
-The Fund is committed and invested in an unlisted Underlying Fund which does not permit redemptions during the three years following its initial commitment, plus a potential one-year extension.
+The Fund is committed and invested in an unlisted Underlying Fund, which does not permit redemptions during the three years following its initial commitment, plus a potential one-year extension.
 Following this period, the Fund may redeem shares of EPSO4 quarterly upon 95 days' notice.
-As a result, the Fund may not be able to quickly liquidate its investment in EPSO4 at amounts which approximate fair value, or be able to respond to specific events such as deterioration of creditworthiness of the issuer.
+As a result, the Fund may not be able to quickly liquidate its investment in EPSO4 at amounts, which approximate fair value, or be able to respond to specific events such as deterioration of creditworthiness of the issuer.
 The Fund's capital commitment to EPSO4 can be called within a notice period as outlined in the subscription agreement between the Fund and EPSO4.
 The Manager manages the capital calls through cash flow management.
-As at June 30, 2019, the Fund's total commitment to EPSO4 was U.S. \$8,300,000 for Class A units and \$100,000 for Class D units.
-For Class A units, U.S. \$4,589,696 has already been called and U.S. \$3,710,304 remained uncalled and for Class D units, U.S. \$8,502 has already been called and U.S. \$91,498 remained uncalled.
-The Fund has indirect exposure to liquidity risk through its investment in EPSO4.
-EPSO4 may invest in Portfolios that may be subject to a lock-up and redemption policies, and may not be able to sell investments quickly or at fair value.
+As at June 30, 2021, the Fund's total commitment to EPSO4 was U.S. \$8,500,000 for Class A units and U.S. \$100,000 for Class D units.
+For Class A units, U.S. \$8,500,000 has been called and for Class D units, U.S. \$77,552 has been called and U.S. \$22,448 remains uncalled.
+The Fund has indirect exposure to liquidity risk through its investment in EPSO4 any invest in Portfolios that may be subject to a lock-up and redemption policies, and may not be able to sell investments quickly or at fair value.